Saliva control program

 The team of specialists includes a developmental pediatrician, otolaryngologist, dentist, speech/language pathologist and coordinator.
 The clinic evaluation includes a review of the child's medical and developmental history.
 The developmental pediatrician does a brief physical exam, mobility assessment and postural evaluation.
 The otolaryngologist reviews the child's history and evaluates the nose, mouth and ears for possible pathology.
 The dentist reviews the child's history and evaluates the oral structures and function.
 The speech/language pathologist also reviews the child's history, assesses oral structures and function with specific regard for speech production, feeding and saliva management.
 He/she also evaluates communication abilities, assesses respiratory/phonatory function and postural stability and movement patterns.

-We are located at Children's Hospital of Wisconsin - Main Campus.
+We are located at Children's Hospital of Wisconsin - Milwaukee campus.

 What happens at a visit?